railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Note that after refreshing your browser window nothing should change – this is because variables starting with @ (called ‘instance variables’) can be accessed by both the view and the controller.

+{% coach %}
-__COACH__: Explain the connection between the `WecomeController#index` action and the view; note and emphasise the difference between @-starting `@websites` and plain `url` or `name`.
+Explain the connection between the `WecomeController#index` action and the view; note and emphasise the difference between @-starting `@websites` and plain `url` or `name`.
+{% endcoach %}

 ### Create the model

 With the website links out of the hard-coded way, let’s do something with the diary entries.
 This time we won’t (ab)use a simple Ruby structure like an array, but a proper model that represents a given entry’s data.
 Let’s start with generating the model – run `rails generate model Entry title:string date:date contents:text` to create an `Entry` model that can represent a diary entry with a title, a publication date and some contents.

+{% coach %}
-__COACH__: Explain what models are and the `field:type` notation for generating them; explain the difference between `string` and `text` types if necessary.
+Explain what models are and the `field:type` notation for generating them; explain the difference between `string` and `text` types if necessary.
+{% endcoach %}

 ### Migrate the database

 Run `rails db:migrate` to migrate the database so that its structure contains a table for entries.

+{% coach %}
-__COACH__: Explain what databases are (in abstract terms, as vessels for storing our application’s data and providing model structures) and why they are needed.
+Explain what databases are (in abstract terms, as vessels for storing our application’s data and providing model structures) and why they are needed.
 Explain that things which are in memory won’t get persisted by default and they need to be persisted explicitly to be available on the next request.
+{% endcoach %}

 ### Play with the model in the Rails console